2018 UMBC vs. Virginia men's basketball game: Venue

 The game was played at the Spectrum Center in Charlotte, North Carolina.
 The attendance for the game was 17,943.
-Spectrum Center had previously hosted the tournament in 2008, 2011, and 2015.
+Spectrum Center had previously hosted the tournament in 2008, 2011 and 2015.

 Broadcast

-The game was televised nationally on TNT and announced by Charlotte native Jim Nantz, Bill Raftery, and Grant Hill, with Tracy Wolfson as their sideline reporter.
+The game was televised nationally as part of NCAA March Madness on TNT and announced by Charlotte native Jim Nantz, Bill Raftery and Grant Hill, with Tracy Wolfson as their sideline reporter.
 The game was played after the conclusion of the Kansas State–Creighton game, which took place in the same venue.
 The game had 3.53 million viewers, with a 94% and 54% increase in viewership compared to the 2016 and 2017 games in the same slot.

 Game summary

 The game started defensively with the first half having four separate ties.
 UMBC did not lead until just before the midpoint of the half, before a Virginia steal tied the game up for the second time.
 Virginia went on a 7–1 run over a four-minute period to hold a six-point lead late in the first half before UMBC managed to tie the game at 16–16 before the final TV timeout of the half.
 UMBC took the lead twice before halftime, but Virginia was able to tie the game up at both points.

 Coming out of halftime, the Retrievers went on an early 7–2 run before Virginia used their first of three remaining timeouts of the game.
 Despite the timeout, a 6–2 run before the first TV timeout of the half gave the Retrievers an 11-point lead.
 Another UMBC run of 10–4 would force the Cavaliers to use a second timeout.
 An 11–7 run by Virginia allowed them to get within 12 points before UMBC was forced to use their timeout.
 Both teams would stall as only eight combined points were scored by both teams before the Retrievers' second timeout.
 A 5–0 run by UMBC within a minute forced Virginia to use their final timeout.
 Despite the break, fouls by Virginia contributed to UMBC making four free throws and scoring a layup on a missed free throw, which allowed the lead to be extended to 19 points.
 The final two minutes would see the Retrievers extend their lead by another point to finish the game 74–54.

 The Cavaliers, who led the NCAA during the season in scoring defense at 53.4 points per game, were outscored by the Retrievers 53–33 in the final twenty minutes.
-The twenty point loss was the largest deficit the Cavaliers suffered their entire season.
-It was also the only time they allowed at least 70 points that season.
-UMBC's Jairus Lyles, who scored 28 points while battling through cramps late in the second half, was named the game's Most Valuable Player.
+The 20-point loss was the largest deficit the Cavaliers suffered their entire season.
+It was also the only time they allowed as many as 70 points that season.
+UMBC's Jairus Lyles, who scored 28 points while battling through cramps late in the second half, was named the game's most valuable player.